Nurses Clock In At Home As A Nurse Resource Provider...

 Becoming A Foster Parent

 A faster option for becoming a Nurse-Resource (foster) Provider is to get your family and home certified by a Foster Family Agency (FFA) which is contracting for the medically fragile foster care population.
 Angels In Waiting is working with Olive Crest FFA .
-Please speak to Katie, and tell her Linda from Angels in Waiting sent you.
-Katie is our nurse-resource provider at Olive Crest.
-Her contact information:
+Please speak to the Olive Crest office in your area, and tell them Linda from Angels in Waiting sent you.
+Below is our nurse-resource provider at Olive Crest.
+Below is their contact information:

 County or Other FFA Agencies: